The jobs stay in READY or PROCESSING state. This issue may affect only one or few UNIX and Linux agents.

 wc -l

 User may also archive the spool directory by renaming it to something like spool.old and restart the agent.
-The agent will create will create a new spool directory upon restart.
+The agent will create a new spool directory upon restart.
 However, it is highly recommended to periodically clean the spool.
-It can also be done by the agent by enabling the following parameter in the agentparm.txt (agent restart is required)
+It can also be done by the agent by enabling the following parameters in the agentparm.txt (agent restart is required)

 runnerplugin.spool.clean.enable=true